 The primary difference between a guitar lick and a guitar riff is that a lick is an incomplete musical idea that doesn’t have a theme.
-If repeated, it doesn’t call back or reference a song, whereas a guitar riff does.
+If repeated, it doesn’t call back or reference a song.
+A guitar riff, however, is associated with a complete musical idea like a song.

 What Is A Guitar Lick?